Interpolating Population Distributions using Public-use Data: An Application to Income Segregation using American Community Survey Data: INTRODUCTION

-The most commonly used measure of income inequality is the Gini coefficient, which ranges from zero to one, with zero indicating perfect equality, and one indicating maximum inequality.
-Estimates of Gini coefficients are available at a wide variety of geographies from the ACS, but the first ACS release was in 2005, and indeed they are often not available from other surveys or other statistical agencies.
-To remedy this, many authors use a method called the ``Pareto-linear procedure'' (PRLN) to construct an estimate of the Gini coefficient, e.g., \citet{jargowsky1996take,nielsen1997kuznets,hipp2007block,hipp2007income,moller2009changing,hipp2013extrapolative,braithwaite2015sexual}, among others.
-PRLN assumes that income is uniformly distributed within bins which include or are below the median, and Pareto distributed in bins above the median, with some exceptions to handle special cases.
-This yields an estimate of the distribution of income and in turn can be used to estimate the Gini coefficient and other features of the income distribution.
+Our methodological contribution is to construct tract-level income distributions using only ACS estimates of features of those distributions.
+Many authors use a method called the ``Pareto-linear procedure'' (PRLN) to construct these distributions using bin estimates, typically as an intermediate step to obtain an estimate of the Gini index, e.g., \citet{jargowsky1996take,nielsen1997kuznets,hipp2007block,hipp2007income,moller2009changing,hipp2013extrapolative,braithwaite2015sexual}, among others.
+PRLN assumes that income is uniformly distributed within bins that include or are below the median, and Pareto distributed in bins above the median, with some exceptions to handle special cases.
 The methodology is well-established, and is effective for income distributions \citep{miller1966income,aigner1970estimation,kakwani1976efficient,spiers1977prln,henson1980money,welniak1988calculating}.

-Estimates of many other measures of income inequality and segregation by income are not typically made publicly available by statistical agencies, and several methods are used to construct desired estimates using the bin estimates \citep{kennedy1996income,jargowsky1996take,mayer2001growth,hardman2004neighbors,watson2009inequality,reardon2011measures,reardon2011income}.
-Many of these approaches only use bin estimates, and fail to take into account the standard errors of any of the estimates they use -- including PRLN.
-This potentially biases their estimates of Gini coefficients or other quantities.